-Ice breakers are a great way to get a meeting or a group of people interacting and connected.
+Ice breakers are a great way to get a group of people interacting and connected.
 But sometimes as the leader, it can be hard to find some quick ways to do them.
 I know this first hand.
 You don’t always have an hour or more for ice breakers or team building.
 So, I’m all about the easy ice breakers.

 You need something that can be done within 5-15 min span.
-This is why I have come up with 7 quick easy ice breakers.
+This is why I have come up with 7 easy ice breakers.
 I hope this post is helpful and gets those creative juices flowing!

 If you would like to check out some quick team building games.
 Please check out my post: 6 QUICK TEAM BUILDING GAMES TO ENERGIZE YOUR TEAM

 Having a clear goal for your ice breaker will help you have a purpose and keep you focused.
 Examples could be…

 - Do you want people to meet each other?

 - Do you want people to engage with other groups or departments or engage with other leaders?

 Keep it simple.
 You don’t have to have an elaborate ice breaker for people to connect.
 When it’s simple people can understand it easily.
 This cuts back on time trying to explain things over and over again.

 Now let’s get to fun stuff!